open-education-hub/web-security/securing-communication/index.md

 $ curl https://elf.cs.pub.ro
 ```

-there would be no plain text output, because the connection is using a confidential (encrypted) channel.
+there would be no plain text output on the `tcpdump` console, because the connection is using a confidential (encrypted) channel.

 The same traffic inspection can be done in a more visual manner using Wireshark.